makiwara-fr/Subtitle-Renamer/README.md

 # Subtitle Renamer

-Match your subtitles files with your video files
+Match your subtitles files with your video files in a single batch

 ## Formats recognized